Updated April 2026 · SEC DEF 14A data

 How These Numbers Are Reported

-Every figure on this page comes from the SEC DEF 14A proxy statement that NVIDIA filed with the U.S. Securities and Exchange Commission ahead of its most recent annual shareholder meeting.
-The proxy is freely available on the SEC's EDGAR system.
-Inside it, the Summary Compensation Table reports salary, bonus, stock awards, option awards, non-equity incentive plan compensation, change in pension and nonqualified deferred compensation earnings, all other compensation, and total — for the chief executive officer, chief financial officer, and the three other most highly compensated executive officers (the "named executive officers" or NEOs).
+The compensation figure on this page is the headline “Total” from the SEC DEF 14A proxy statement that NVIDIA filed with the U.S. Securities and Exchange Commission ahead of its most recent annual shareholder meeting, captured from the filing’s machine-readable iXBRL data (tag ecd:PeoTotalCompAmt).
+The proxy is freely available on the SEC’s EDGAR system.
+Inside it, the Summary Compensation Table also reports the per-line-item split — salary, bonus, stock awards, option awards, non-equity incentive plan compensation, change in pension and nonqualified deferred compensation earnings, and all other compensation.
+This page reproduces only the disclosed Total and does not break it into those line items or estimate them.
+To read the exact mix, open the source filing directly: NVIDIA DEF 14A.

 Stock awards and option awards are reported at grant-date fair value under FASB ASC 718, which is an accounting estimate at the time of grant rather than realized pay.
 Realized pay — what the executive actually banked — appears in the separate "Option Exercises and Stock Vested" table inside the same DEF 14A.
 Both views matter: the grant-date number is what the board approved, the realized number is what actually flowed to the executive in a given year.
 Read the full methodology for inputs, weights, and how each line item is sourced.

-Authoritative governance context: Institutional Shareholder Services (ISS) and Glass Lewis publish the proxy-advisor frameworks most institutional shareholders use to evaluate pay alignment, and our Pay-for-Performance Grade follows the same four-factor approach.
+Authoritative governance context: Institutional Shareholder Services (ISS) and Glass Lewis publish the proxy-advisor frameworks most institutional shareholders use to evaluate pay alignment against company performance.

 Frequently Asked Questions